smithjd/sql-pet/docs/11-elementary-queries.md

 ## [1] "rental_id"    "rental_date"  "inventory_id" "customer_id"
 ## [5] "return_date"  "staff_id"     "last_update"
 ```
-But because of lazy loading, R has not retrieved any actual data from the DBMS.
-We can trigger data extraction in several ways.
-Although printing `rental_table` just prints the connection object, `head` triggers a query and prints its results:
+But because of lazy loading, R has not retrieved any actual data from the DBMS when you reference the `rental_table` object with `str`.
+Because R is lazy and smart, it retrieves data as late as possible and only retrieves a certain number of rows.
+This is a key paradigm shift for those new to working databases using R and `dplyr`.

+We can trigger data retrieval in several ways.
+The `head` function, for example, triggers a query and prints its results.
+And R *assumes* a `print` function when it finds an object's name on the command line.
+By default, these two functions print a different number of rows: `head` defaults to 6 rows and an implied `print` defaults to 10.

 ```r
 rental_table %>% head